Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Random Walks.md

 **Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9

 **Mitigation**: Check you can flip a coin without losing control of it, otherwise just spin it on the table.
 It's perfectly fine to let the children (if older) toss the coin themselves, but make sure they're capable of doing it safely with a trial flip first.
+An easier way to flip coins is to have them clasp the coin between their hands and shake.
 Don't let children retrieve lost coins.
 Call a first aider in the event of injury.

 **After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6